 Procedure for handling requests for additional use of instruments

-Requests for a student or research associate to train as an operator should be made by the research director to the Director of Instrument Operations, Dr. Dubay for instruments that are not commonly operated by the user.
+Requests for a student or research associate to train as an operator should be made by the research director to the Director of Instrument Operations, Dr. Silinski for instruments that are not commonly operated by the user.

-All disputes as to matters of policy shall be referred to Dr. Dubay and, if he is unable to resolve the issue to the satisfaction of the parties, appeal may be made to the Infrastructure Committee.
+All disputes as to matters of policy shall be referred to Dr. Silinski and, if he is unable to resolve the issue to the satisfaction of the parties, appeal may be made to the Infrastructure Committee.

 Modification of Instruments